AG BMP LAB PROGRAM

-Those participants who sign up early on to be evaluated by our nursery lab team will not only be presumed compliant for subsequent state water quality/quantity standards but will also be at the top of the list to receive future cost-share benefits geared to the nursery industry as they become available.
+Those participants who sign up early on to be evaluated by our nursery lab team will not only be presumed compliant for subsequent state water quality/quantity standards but will also be at the top of the list to receive future cost-share benefits geared to the agriculture industry as they become available.

-Benefits to Nurseries from participation in program:
+Benefits to Agriculture from participation in program:

 - FREE evaluation of existing irrigation systems

 - Savings on fertilizer, herbicide, and pesticide costs by maximizing applications

 - Funding to implement desired changes in management priorities